 Accessibility

-Accessibility has two subsections, Known Problems and Likely Problems.
-It uses the accessibility standard set in account settings to review pages.
-In the reports, each problem is listed along with a repair and the page(s) that contain that problem.
+Review pages based on the accessibility standard set in account settings.
+In the reports, each issue is listed along with a link to the page(s) that contain that issue.

-Known problems are issues with the page HTML that are verified to be currently causing an accessibility issue.
-Each known problem is listed in its own box and shows the specific problem, the repair for that issue, and the list of offending pages.
-The list of pages contains links to each page for editing, as well as a link to each page's Page Report within Insights.
-Click the problem name to see more detailed information about the issue.
+See the specific issue with a link to the repair for that issue and links to the offending pages.
+Click the link to each page for editing, as well as a link to each page's Page Report within Insights.
+Click the issue name to see more detailed information about the issue, including how to repair the issue.

-If you have accessibility check exceptions, the excepted problems won't appear in the report.
+If you have accessibility check exceptions, the excepted issues won't appear in the report.
+Click exceptions to see and manage exceptions.

 Links

-The Links section shows all broken links found in the site and active exceptions.
+The Links section shows all broken links found in the site and active exceptions (Insights link check will automatically ignore links beginning with "tel:" or "mailto:").
 Click to view and edit the page or view the full page report.

 Broken links discovered during the Insights scan return errors as standard HTTP status codes.
 To troubleshoot the errors reported by Insights, see the following table.